2 dead, 5 wounded in shooting at Los Angeles park

-(KTLA) – Two people were killed and five more were wounded at Peck Park in the San Pedro neighborhood of Los Angeles, officials said Sunday.
+(KTLA) – Two people were killed and five more were wounded after a shooting at Peck Park in San Pedro Sunday afternoon.

+The Los Angeles Fire Department said in an alert that seven people were wounded, four men and three women, at or near a car show at the park.

-The shooting was initially reported near the park’s baseball diamond.
-There were 500 people in the park at the time, including many for the car show, which was unpermitted, but did bring a lot of people to the scene, according to police.
+The shooting was initially reported near the baseball diamond, though there were 500 people in the park at the time, including many for the car show, which was unpermitted, according to police.

 It remains unclear how many shooters there were, though officials believe there were at least two, and police have found some firearms.